 The quick amendment to a foundational document led many, including Cornutt, to raise questions.

-“Amending our confession from the floor on a Wednesday afternoon, when our messengers are experiencing ‘delegate fatigue syndrome’ (credit to parliamentarian Al Gage), is like doing surgery on the dining room table with a pocketknife and a flashlight,” Cornutt wrote in a BP column.
+“Amending our confession from the floor on a Wednesday afternoon, when our messengers are experiencing ‘delegate fatigue syndrome’ (credit to parliamentarian Al Gage), is like doing surgery on the dining room table with a pocketknife and a flashlight,” Cornutt wrote in a Baptist Press column.
 “You might get the bullet out (or in this case, the benign tumor), but you’re taking a lot of risks along the way.
 And why take those risks when you have a team of experienced surgeons and a sterile operating room next door?”

 Albert Mohler, president of the Southern Baptist Theological Seminary, said the amendment helped clarify what Southern Baptists believe about the office of pastor, but he thought sudden changes to the BF&M could have a negative impact on SBC entities.
 The entities include BF&M language in some employees’ contracts, he said, and need time to change legal and business documents.